Levwa-dev/My-pet-project/README.md

 Use a terminal for next steps:

 1) Go to back-end folder and install back-end side of the project:
-  1.1. cd back-end
+  - cd back-end
-  1.2. npm install
+  - npm install
 2) Go to front-end/shop folder and install front-end side of project:
-  2.1. cd front-end/shop
+  - cd front-end/shop
-  2.2. npm install
+  - npm install

 After installing the project, using the IDE, open the folder with the database settings, and change the data to your database:

-3) Go to back-end/server/sequelize/config/coonfig.json
+3) Go to back-end/server/sequelize/config/config.json
-  3.1 Change data for "test" db to your local db
+  - Change data for "test" db to your local db

 All the preparations are completed, now run the tests for the project using the terminal:

-4) For back-end
+4) For the back-end:
-  4.1. cd back-end
+  - cd back-end
-  4.2. npm test
+  - npm test
-5)
+5) For the front-end:
-  5.1 cd front-end/shop
+  - cd front-end/shop
-  5.2. npm test
+  - npm test